Austria qualifier 'do or die' for NI - Shiels

 Shiels added match preparations have included going into the "finest possible detail" to deal with an Austrian squad filled with talent, including Hoffenheim forward Nicole Billa who has 41 goals in 76 caps.

-"The players have given a lot this week as we prepare for the game, and sometimes you have to ask what more can we do?," he said.
+"The players have given a lot this week as we prepare for the game and sometimes you have to ask what more can we do?" he said.

 "When you are playing a team like Austria you have to have lots of things up your sleeve.